 - to improve social participation of people with dementia with the Geographic Information System (GIS)-based intervention ‘Viamigo’.

-People with dementia commonly suffer from spatial disorientation, leading to a decrease in meaningful outdoor activities and social interactions, and a decline in independence.
+People with dementia commonly experience challenges with spatial orientation, leading to a decrease in meaningful outdoor activities and social interactions, and a decline in independence.
 ‘Viamigo’ teaches people with dementia a known individual route, to accomplish independently while being monitored in real-time from a distance by a personal coach (eg family carer).
-A literature review will gain insight into the evidence on factors that can influence social participation of people with dementia, and a qualitative focus group study to examine perspectives of people with dementia and their informal caregivers on barriers and facilitators of social participation in dementia.
-Objective 2 will be addressed by a pilot study on the feasibility and effect of ‘Viamigo’ to support the independent outdoor mobility of people with dementia and reduce caregiver burden.
+A systematic literature review gained insight into the effects of technological interventions that address social participation of older adults (with dementia), and a qualitative interview study will gain insight into the experiences of people with dementia and their informal caregivers related to social participation in dementia and potential barriers and facilitators to social participation.
+Objective 2 will be addressed by a pilot study on the feasibility and preliminary effects of ‘Viamigo’ to support the independent outdoor mobility of people with dementia and reduce caregiver burden.

 Two for 3 months each.
-The first in year one with KI-SE to learn about how people with dementia relate to technology and the potential barriers and discrepancies faced by people with dementia dealing with technology and the second at Silverfit a technology partner that has broad experience with innovative technology in everyday life.
+The first in year one with KI-SE to learn about how people with dementia participate in activities and related places in the community and the second at Silverfit, a technology partner that has broad experience with innovative technologies in everyday life.

 Pascale Heins, Lizzy M.M.
 Boots, An Neven, Frans R.J.
 Verhey, Marjolein E. de Vugt.
 The effects of technology-based interventions on social participation of community-dwelling older adults with and without dementia: a systematic review.
 PROSPERO 2020 CRD42020206654 Available from: here.